Transferability of Graph Neural Networks using Graphon and Sampling Theories: Preliminaries

 \begin{assumption} There exist $\kappa, \eta\in (0,1)$, $K>0$, such that for every $x\in [0,1]$ and almost every pair $(x,y)$ and $(x,z)$ in the diagonal region

 we have

 \end{assumption}

 We emphasize that we do not believe this assumption to be overly restrictive in practice.
-The second condition in \eqref{regularcond} is a (one-dimensional) {\it local Lipschitz} condition, while the first, the {\it nonvanishing} condition $W(x,y) \geq \eta$, simply guarantees that ``vertices" $x,y$ that are sufficiently close together have some minimal level of influence upon each other in the network.
-On the other hand, if the contrary holds true, i.e., $W(x,y)=0$ for almost every $y\in [-\kappa + x, x+\kappa]$, then any WNN using $W$ will fail to predict the value $f(x)$ for all graphon signals $f$ that are essentially supported in a neighborhood of $x$.
-For a simple demonstration of this, note that an application of $T_W$ to such an $f$ would lead to
+The second condition in \eqref{regularcond} is a (one-dimensional) {\it local Lipschitz} condition, while the first, the {\it nonvanishing} condition $W(x,y) \geq \eta$ is technical.
+If $W(x,y)=0$ for almost every $y\in [-\kappa + x, x+\kappa]$, then any WNN using $W$ will fail to retain the value $\tilde{f}(x)$ for all graphon signals $\tilde{f}$ that are essentially supported in a neighborhood of $x$:

-which indicates that the filtering loses information regarding $f$ at $x$.
+indicating that the filtering dissipates information regarding $\tilde{f}$ at $x$.